kfjahnke/envutil/README.md

 These are special values which can be used to specify the extent, in model space units, of the output.
-This requires some understanding of the inner workings of this program - if you use -v, the verbose output will tell you for each envutilion which extent values are generated from a field of view parameter, given a specific projection.
+This requires some understanding of the inner workings of this program - if you use -v, the verbose output will tell you for each rendering which extent values are generated from a field of view parameter, given a specific projection.
 This can help you figure out specific values you may want to pass, e.g. to produce anisotropic output or cropped images.